mspass-team/mspass/docs/source/user_manual/CRUD_operations.rst

     That is why traditional formats like SAC and SEGY have a fixed header/data sections that define "the data".
-To make MsPASS generic that paradigm had to be broken so it is important to recognize in MsPASS waveform data are completely disaggreted from the other data components we use for defining TimeSeries and Seismogram objects.
+To make MsPASS generic that paradigm had to be broken so it is important to recognize in MsPASS waveform data are completely disaggregated from the other data components we use for defining our data objects.
 3.  *error log* data has yet another fundamentally different structure.
     First of all, our normal goal in any processing system is to minimize the number of data objects that have any error log entries at all.